 The Nursing Management, Policy, and Leadership (NMPL) specialty prepares nurses for leadership positions in health care delivery and health policy that are essential for transforming health care systems and improving population health.
 The specialty features innovative Web-based methods combined with intensive monthly campus sessions, both of which are designed to be responsive to students' busy personal and professional lives.
-The curriculum includes courses in management, policy, leadership, organizational behavior, ethics, evidence-based practice and management, health care finance, and patient safety.
+The curriculum includes courses in management, policy, leadership, organizational behavior, ethics, evidence-based management, health care finance, uses of data in decision making, and patient safety.
 Clinical placements are tailored to students' individual academic goals.
-Two- and three-year programs of study are available.
+A three-year program of study is available.
 The program satisfies the academic criteria for certification in nursing administration by the American Nurses' Credentialing Center.
-Core faculty of the YSN Center for Health Policy and Ethics are an integral component of the specialty.
-Program scheduled to begin spring term 2006.
-The following is a tentative plan of full-time study: